NCAS-CMS/cfa-conventions/source/cfa.md

 * The `address` variable must span exactly the same dimensions in the same order as the `file` variable.

-* If the fragment is in the parent file then the address is the variable name, otherwise the address is dependent on the format of the fragment's external file.
-For an external netCDF file, the address is also the name of the variable that contains the fragment.

 * For fragments stored external files, an address must be provided corresponding to each named file, and missing values must be used whenever the corresponding location in the `file` variable is a missing value.

-* For fragments stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then it must be padded with missing values.
+* For fragments stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first elements and the trailing dimension must be padded with missing values.

 * Fragments that are undefined both in external files and in the